CHAPTER TWO

 • Check the student evaluation of teachers; at many colleges these results are available.

-• To locate excellent teachers who encourage and reward thinking, talk to academic advisors, prelaw advisors, teachers, and friends.
+• To locate excellent teachers who encourage and reward thinking, talk to academic advisors, prelaw advisors, teachers, and fellow students.

 • Seek out professors who make you think about the subject matter and require the use of analytical and problem-solving skills, rather than those who simply teach you the material.
 (The Pre-Law Handbook at Florida State University).